 A current pharmaceutical use for sesame oil in the United States is as a “medical carrier” for injected drug or intravenous drip solutions.
 It also is used as a carrier or as part of a carrier formulation by the cosmetics industry.
 The oil for pharmaceutical use is extracted from high-quality seed and is more refined than oil intended for human consumption or other “food-grade” (cosmetic) applications.

 In the United States, sesame seed production has been limited to the south, primarily due to the lack of mechanically harvestable cultivars suited to other climates.
-Almost all commercial production is in Texas and Oklahoma, but production is spreading to Kansas and Arkansas In 2010, Sesaco had more than 100,000 acres of sesame under contract production with growers in southwest Kansas, Oklahoma and central Texas.
+Almost all commercial production is in Texas and Oklahoma, but production is spreading to Kansas and Arkansas.
 The USDA did not survey sesame production in the 2012 Census of Agriculture.

 The sesame plant is an erect annual that grows to a height of 20 to 60 inches, depending on the variety and the growing conditions.
 Some varieties are highly branched, while others are relatively unbranched.
 The plant thrives best on well-drained, fertile soils of medium texture and neutral pH but has little tolerance for salt.
 The plant has an extensive system of feeder roots, making it very drought-tolerant.
 Growing this plant seems to help condition the soil by improving soil structure.

 This warm-season, annual, rainfed crop of the semiarid tropics and subtropics requires five frost-free months for production and needs hot conditions to produce maximum yields.
 It can, however, be grown up to 40o N in the U.S. Sesame grown in the U.S is produced largely in Texas.